splunk/observability-workshop/docs/apm/hotrod.md

 Next, we want to validate that you are seeing the APM metrics in the UI.

 For this we need to know the name of your application environment.
 In this workshop all the environments use your `{==hostname==}-apm-env`.

-To find the hostname, check the prompt of you instance, please go to your instance (multipass or EC2) and run the following command.
+To find the hostname, check the prompt of you instance, please go to your instance (Multipass or AWS/EC2) and run the following command.

 === "Input"